Welcome to the Ida B. Wells HS Counseling Department

 phone: 503-916-5280 x75209

 Lauryn Files grew up near North Lake Tahoe in California and earned a BA in Psychology from San Francisco State University.
 She moved to Portland in 2005 and worked for Morrison Family Services before starting a Master’s in School Counseling at Lewis and Clark College in 2006.
-Lauryn joined the Wilson staff in 2017 after previously working in Hillsboro and Beaverton School Districts.
-In her spare time, Lauryn enjoys going on adventures with her husband, Sean, and daughter, Lila.
+Lauryn joined the IBW staff in 2017 after previously working in the Hillsboro and Beaverton School Districts.
+In her spare time, Lauryn enjoys going on adventures with her husband and daughter.
 She also enjoys traveling, hiking, biking, baking and exploring Portland restaurants.